vidyadharbendre/learn_C_using_examples/05_FormatSpecifier_scanf/05_Type_Specifiers/01_DataTypes/01_Integer/01_short/README.md

 # C Program: Short Integer Example (Temperature)

-This is a simple C program that demonstrates the use of a `short int` variable to represent the current temperature in degrees Celsius.
-It also includes a `printf` statement to display the temperature.
+This is a C program that demonstrates the use of a `short int` variable to represent the current temperature in degrees Celsius.
+The program incorporates both `printf` and `scanf` statements to display and accept temperature and `questionMark` values.

 ## Program Details

-- The program declares a `short int` variable named `temperature`.
+- The program declares `short int` variables for `temperature` and `questionMark`.
-- A value of -5 is assigned to the `temperature` variable, representing the current temperature in Celsius.
+- The user is prompted to enter the current temperature in degrees Celsius and a value for `questionMark`.
-- The program uses the `printf` function to display a message along with the value of `temperature` & `questionMark`.
-It utilizes the `%hd` format specifier to indicate that the variable is a short integer.
+- The program uses the `scanf` function to accept these values from the user.

-## Code Description

-The provided C program demonstrates the use of format specifiers in `printf` statements.
-Here's a breakdown of the code:

-1. In the first `printf` statement, the format specifier `%hd` is correctly used to print the `short int` variable `temperature`.

-2. In the second and third `printf` statements, both `%hd` and `%d` format specifiers are demonstrated for the `short` variable `questionMark`.
-While `%hd` is specific to `short` integers, `%d` is a more general specifier that can be used for both `short` and `int` types.

-3. In the fourth `printf` statement, the `%c` format specifier is used to print the `short` variable `questionMark` as a character.
-The result is the character represented by the ASCII code `-42`.
-It's important to note that this character may not be a visible character and may vary depending on the character encoding.
+- It then displays the accepted values with appropriate messages using `printf` statements.
+The `%hd` format specifier is used for `temperature` and `questionMark`, and the `%c` format specifier is used to display `questionMark` as a character.

 ## Running the Program